SukhpreetO1/SukhpreetO1/README.md

-# 💫 About Me
+# Sukhpreet Singh
-💻 Software Engineer building scalable backend systems, automation tools, and modern web platforms using Laravel, Node.js, and React.
+Software Engineer building scalable backend systems and automation tools using Laravel, Node.js and React.
-⚙️ Strong focus on performance optimization, security, and clean architecture
+- ⚙️ Strong focus on performance optimization, security, and clean architecture
-🔐 Experienced in RBAC systems, authentication & API integrations
+- 🔐 Experienced in RBAC systems, authentication and API integrations
-📈 Passionate about building high-traffic and scalable platforms
+- 📈 Passionate about building high-traffic and scalable platforms

 ---